viktorbezdek/awesome-github-projects/README.md

 - [kuchin/awesome-cto](https://github.com/kuchin/awesome-cto) - A curated and opinionated list of resources for Chief Technology Officers, with the emphasis on startups
 - [KathanP19/HowToHunt](https://github.com/KathanP19/HowToHunt) - Collection of methodology and test case for various web vulnerabilities.
 - [kettanaito/naming-cheatsheet](https://github.com/kettanaito/naming-cheatsheet) - Comprehensive language-agnostic guidelines on variables naming.
 Home of the A/HC/LC pattern.
 - [cloudcommunity/Free-Certifications](https://github.com/cloudcommunity/Free-Certifications) - A curated list of free courses with certifications.
+Also available at https://free-certifications.com/
 - [zfeher/resources](https://github.com/zfeher/resources) -
 - [Startup-Landing/Startup-Landing](https://github.com/Startup-Landing/Startup-Landing) - Collection of free top of the line startup landing templates built using react/nextjs/gatsby.
 Free to download, simply edit and deploy!
 Updated weekly!
 - [lensapp/lens](https://github.com/lensapp/lens) - Lens - The way the world runs Kubernetes